redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 We upgraded the instance and then restarted the DB server and waited.
 I kept a close eye on the IOPS metric but it didn't seem to be budging beyond 0-10 IOPS, which I assumed meant that nobody was using the application yet.

 I checked and was told repeatedly that people were using the application and it was working completely fine but I just couldn't understand what was going on!
 Why was it working?
-It shouldn't have been working, there were barely an IOPS happening.
+It shouldn't have been working, there were barely any IOPS happening.

 ## Remembering Why RAM Matters